omni-us/jsonargparse/README.rst

     databases:
       info: data/info.db

-To create a parser that checks that the value of :code:`databases.info` exists and is readable, the following could be done:
+To create a parser that checks that the value of :code:`databases.info` is a file that exists and is readable, the following could be done:

 .. code-block:: python

-    >>> from jsonargparse import ArgumentParser, ActionPath
+    from jsonargparse import ArgumentParser
+    from jsonargparse.typing import Path_fr
-    >>> parser = ArgumentParser()
+    parser = ArgumentParser()
-    >>> parser.add_argument('--databases.info', action=ActionPath(mode='fr'))
+    parser.add_argument('--databases.info', type=Path_fr)
-    >>> cfg = parser.parse_path('app/config.yaml')
+    cfg = parser.parse_path('app/config.yaml')

+The :code:`fr` in the type are flags stand for file and readable.
 After parsing the value of :code:`databases.info` will be an instance of the :class:`.Path` class that allows to get both the original relative path as included in the yaml file, or the corresponding absolute path:

 .. code-block:: python

-    >>> cfg.databases.info(absolute=False)
+    >>> str(cfg.databases.info)
     'data/info.db'
     >>> cfg.databases.info()
     '/YOUR_CWD/app/data/info.db'

-Likewise directories can also be parsed by including in the mode the :code:`'d'` flag, e.g. :code:`ActionPath(mode='drw')`.
+Likewise directories can be parsed for example using as type the :class:`.Path_dw` type, would require a directory to exist and be writeable.
+New path types can be created using the :func:`.path_type` function.
+For example to create a type for files that must exist and be both readable and writeable, the command would be :code:`Path_frw = path_type('frw')`.
+If the file :code:`app/config.yaml` is not writeable, then usig the type to cast :code:`Path_frw('app/config.yaml')` would raise a *TypeError: File is not writeable* exception.
+For more information of all the mode flags supported, refer to the documentation of the :class:`.Path` class.

 The content of a file that a :class:`.Path` instance references can be read by using the :py:meth:`.Path.get_content` method.
 For the previous example would be :code:`info_db = cfg.databases.info.get_content()`.

+Adding arguments with path types is equivalent to adding using for example :code:`action=ActionPath(mode='fr')` instead of a :code:`type=Path_fr`.
+However, the type option is preferred.

-An argument with :class:`.ActionPath` can be given :code:`nargs='+'` to parse multiple paths.
+An argument with a path type can be given :code:`nargs='+'` to parse multiple paths.
 But it might also be wanted to parse a list of paths found in a plain text file or from stdin.
 For this the :class:`.ActionPathList` is used and as argument either the path to a file listing the paths is given or the special :code:`'-'` string for reading the list from stdin.
 For for example:

 .. code-block:: python

-    >>> from jsonargparse import ActionPathList
+    from jsonargparse import ActionPathList
-    >>> parser.add_argument('--list', action=ActionPathList(mode='fr'))
+    parser.add_argument('--list', action=ActionPathList(mode='fr'))
-    >>> cfg = parser.parse_args(['--list', 'paths.lst')  # Text file with paths
+    cfg = parser.parse_args(['--list', 'paths.lst')  # Text file with paths
-    >>> cfg = parser.parse_args(['--list', '-')          # List from stdin
+    cfg = parser.parse_args(['--list', '-')          # List from stdin

-If :code:`nargs='+'` is given to :code:`add_argument` then a single list is generated including all paths in all lists provided.
+If :code:`nargs='+'` is given to :code:`add_argument` then a single list is generated including all paths in all lists is provided.

-Note: the :class:`.Path` class is currently not supported in windows.
+Note: the :class:`.Path` class is currently not fully supported in windows.

 Parsing URLs
 ============

-The :class:`.ActionPath` and :class:`.ActionPathList` classes also support URLs which after parsing the :py:meth:`.Path.get_content` can be used to perform a GET request to the corresponding URL and retrieve its content.
+The :func:`.path_type` function also supports URLs which after parsing the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
 For this to work the *validators* and *requests* python packages are required which will be installed along with jsonargparse if installed with the :code:`urls` extras require as explained in section :ref:`installation`.

-Then the :code:`'u'` flag can be used to parse URLs.
-For example if it is desired that an argument can be either a readable file or URL the action would be initialized as :code:`ActionPath(mode='fur')`.
+The :code:`'u'` flag is used to parse URLs.
+For example if it is desired that an argument can be either a readable file or URL, the type would be created as :code:`Path_fur = path_type('fur')`.
 If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible, and if so, the parsing succeeds.
 To get the content of the parsed path, without needing to care if it is a local file or a URL, the :py:meth:`.Path.get_content` can be used.

 If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes